Find us on Instagram, where we sprinkle medical humor and knowledge into your weekly routine.

 Meet the medical students we have featured thus far.
 You could be next!

 Laura Henry, UPenn

 "I was a late comer to the medical field.
-I majored in Political Economy at Williams College and went on to New York City after graduation to begin a career in finance.
+I majored in Political Economy at Williams College and went to New York City after graduation to begin a career in finance.
 Fueled by a need for purpose, I started volunteering an hour per week at the Hospital for Special Surgery.
 After a few months of uncertainty on how to proceed, I took a leap of faith.
 I left my job in finance, started volunteering for full mornings at HSS, helping out in a homeless shelter’s medical clinic in the afternoons, and babysitting at night to pay the rent.
-The following year I completed a pre-med post-bac and am now a third-year med student at Penn.
+The following year I completed a pre-med post-bac and am now I'm a third-year med student at Penn.
 I haven’t looked back once."

 Abbey Brindley, Semmelweis University

 "I am a big knitter/crocheter - it’s such a stress relief during med school!
 But, to answer your question, I decided to join medical school and become a doctor because I honestly couldn’t see myself doing anything else.
 This career will be challenging, hands on, teamwork-oriented, but most of all, ultimately satisfying since I get the chance to combine my medical knowledge and critical thinking to treat patients.
 It is an honor to be taught by such inspirational doctors.
 I can only aspire to be as hard-working and ambitious as they are.
 I am so grateful to have the opportunity to study medicine and feel as if I will never have to work a day in my life!"